 Multiple sclerosis (MS): Although it’s generally considered a rare symptom of MS, SSHL is two to 12 times more common in people with MS than the general population, according to a Finnish study.

-Chronic stress and mental health problems: 2019 study on 42 patients with SSHL found 81% of people reported higher-than-normal stress when they were admitted.
+Chronic stress and mental health problems: A 2019 study on 42 patients with SSHL found 81% of people reported higher-than-normal stress when they were admitted.
 Although it could be assumed that this stress was entirely related to them losing their hearing, it was concluded that these individuals had higher stress levels before their SSHL symptoms started than they would usually experience.
 A separate study found that people with SSHL had greater levels of psychological distress and experienced more stressful life events.

 Treatment for sudden hearing loss will depend on what caused it if that can be determined.
 Some cases of SSHL will resolve on their own after a few weeks without any intervention for no obvious reason.
 But anyone with symptoms of sudden hearing loss should get medical advice as soon as possible.
 The earlier they receive treatment, the better the chance they will have at making a full recovery.
 As most cases of SSHL don’t have a known cause, treatments for it can vary.
 Some options for treatment can include: